 - 1. Check the conveyor belt tension and alignment. - 2.
-Grease conveyor bearings. - A. Two bolt flanged bearings, tail roller bearings right and left (2 locations). - B. Two bolt flanged bearings, drive roller bearings right and left (2 locations). - C. Two bolt flanged bearings, jackshaft bearings right and left (2 locations). - 3.
+Grease conveyor bearings. - A. Two bolt flanged bearings, tail roller bearings right and left (2 locations). - B. Two bolt flanged bearings, drive roller bearings right and left (2 locations). - C. Two bolt flanged bearings, jackshaft bearings right and left at transition (2 locations). - 3.
 Remove guard and check the drive belt tension and alignment.
-The belts will deflect approximately 1/4 to 1/2 inch when properly tensioned. - 4.
-Check the chain tension.
-Adjust if required, lubricate chain and re-install guard.
+The belts will deflect approximately 1/4 to 1/2 inch when properly tensioned.